hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

   for state storage only.
 This value _must not_ be provided if `operations` is provided.
 * `file_triggers_enabled` - (Optional) Whether to filter runs based on the changed files in a VCS push.
-Defaults to `false`.
+Defaults to `true`.
 If enabled, the working directory and trigger prefixes describe a set of paths which must contain changes for a VCS push to trigger a run.
 If disabled, any push will trigger a run.
 * `global_remote_state` - (Optional) Whether the workspace allows all workspaces in the organization to access its state data during runs.
 If false, then only specifically approved workspaces can access its state (`remote_state_consumer_ids`).